-Hemipelvectomy, removing the hind limb with part of the pelvis including the tumour, was the only other treatment option.
+Hemipelvectomy, removing the hind limb with part of the pelvis, including the tumour, was the only other treatment option.
 Only a handful of these procedures had been carried out in the UK for osteosarcoma before.
 The client’s insurance budget would not stretch to referral onwards to a specialist centre with advanced imaging facilities and first-hand experience of this procedure.
 The ethics of such aggressive surgery were pondered.
 Specialists at Willows Referral Service and at Davies Veterinary Specialists gave helpful advice during surgical planning.
 A hemipelvectomy procedure was performed and went very smoothly.
-Serious pain relief was provided with an epidural, local anaesthetic nerve blocks, methadone, ketamine and anti-inflammatory drugs
+Serious pain relief was provided with epidural, local anaesthetic nerve blocks, methadone, ketamine and anti-inflammatory drugs

 This surgery was taken on with some initial doubt as to whether it was the right thing to do.
-However no secondaries have appeared over 6 years after surgery and it appears that we have achieved a cure.
+However, no secondaries have appeared over 6 years after surgery, and it appears that we have achieved a cure.

-The owner gives periodic updates on her progress and we saw another of their dogs a couple of years ago – just for a nice routine cruciate surgery thank goodness!
+The owner gives periodic updates on her progress and we saw another of their dogs a couple of years ago – just for a nice routine cruciate surgery, thank goodness!